dwaned/applitools-hackathon/README.md

     - build/environment/environment.properties
     - build/environment/testEnvironment.json

-The main properties here are:
+The important properties for this challenge here are:

     - AppliToolsAPIKey - Containing the Applitools API key
     - AppliToolsBatchInfo - Setting the batch name